alexdemag/pysparkdq/README.md

 ![Language Count](https://img.shields.io/github/languages/count/alexdemag/pysparkdq)
 ![Python](https://img.shields.io/badge/python-3.9-red.svg)

-This library aims to be as straightforward as possible, not requiring for you to setup anything externally to use it.
+This library aims to be an easy to use drop-in tool to perform data quality analysis on scale with PySpark.
+It does not require you to setup contexts nor make use of configuration files.
 Just instantiate the class and put some tests on your target dataframe.

-It's also a goal for this library to work on most of Databricks Runtime LTS versions.

 ## Prerequisites